biona001/GhostKnockoffGWAS/docs/src/man/developer.md

 # Developer documentation

 This is for advanced users who wish to build customized knockoff analysis pipelines.
-Currently, customization is not easy, but it is possible in principle at 2 levels:
+It is possible at 2 levels:

-1. Processing LD panels
+1. Processing LD panels (see [Customizing LD files](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks))
-    + Specifying which LD panel to use
+    + Specifying which LD panel to use or [use individual-level data](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks)
     + Defining quasi-independent regions and groups
     + Solving the knockoff (convex) optimization problem
     + Saving the result in a easy-to-read format, which will be read in step 2